0atman/reaper-keys/docs/configuration/advanced.md

 To create a new mode, add an entry at the level of 'normal' in the example.
 Then populate it with entries alike the above.

+## Custom Actions

+    internal
+    ├── custom_actions
+    │   ├── custom_actions.lua
+    │   ├── movement.lua
+    │   ├── selection.lua
+    │   └── utils.lua

+To create a custom action, follow the examples in the `custom_actions` directory.
+This directory contains all the actions available via the `custom` import in the `actions` file.

+`reaper` is a global which provides access too the [reaper api](https://www.reaper.fm/sdk/reascript/reascripthelp.html#l)